Linux Root Password Reset

 A college campus I knew of in the late ’90s used to run SGI IRIX operating system on a number of machines.

-Then, he decided to prank the admin one evening and change the password.
+He decided to prank the admin one evening and change the password.
 He changed it from pepper4 to pepper5.

 In the morning he realized the inappropriateness and tried to use root access to delete the email.
 However, it was too late, the email was already read.